🔴Is Trump About To Start A War? 2025-10-22 18:06

 Cuba should be North America's playground.

-It should be the entire island should be like Vegas.
+It should be, the entire island should be like Vegas.

-Everyone should want to go.
+Everyone should want to go beautiful beaches, hotels.

-It is a res it is a resort developer's dream.
+It is a resort developer's dream.

 None of those exist in Russia, in China.